 This hike is required to access the quickest trail to Superstition Peak (5057) and to access Dacite Mesa from the west.

 This hike starts from the Carney Springs Trailhead just 1.2 miles south on FS77 from the Peralta Trailhead parking lot.
-There is small turn-around there for parking which is small and limited.
-However this trailhead's usage is nothing compared to its neighbor so don't worry.
+There is a small turn-around there for parking, which is small and limited.
+However, this trailhead's usage is nothing compared to its neighbor, so don't worry.
 There is no sign for this trailhead.
-The access to the road has been gated off to keep motorized vehicles out, but is open to foot travel.
+The access to the road has been gated off to keep motorized vehicles out but is open to foot travel.